 Side effect trading is a phenomenon occurring in implied spread markets that can only take place when a product transitions* to a trading state, also called opening.
 Side effect trading begins during the pre-open when outright orders create an implied quote that would match with a resting spread order.
 Upon opening, the price of this implied quote can exceed the resting spread’s limit price, resulting in a price improvement.
 This price improvement, which must be allocated somewhere, is assigned to the resting spread on a price/time basis.
 The allocation to the resting spread, rather than to the outright bid or offer, has been determined to be the most defendable distribution for the price improvement.

-*Transitions from a non-trading to trading state include scheduled openings, re-opening after a Stop Logic or Velocity Logic event, a re-opening after a Circuit Breaker event, or a re-enabling of implied functionality in a locked limit scenario.
+*Transitions from a non-trading to trading state include scheduled openings, re-opening after a Velocity Logic event, a re-opening after a Circuit Breaker event, or a re-enabling of implied functionality in a locked limit scenario.

 |In the Pre-Open, the following orders are entered||Instrument||Bid Size||Bid||Ask||Ask Size|